-If you are active on social media sites like Facebook, Google+, Twitter, Instagram, etc, it’s probably a way of life for you.
+If you are active on social media sites like Facebook, Twitter, Instagram, etc, it’s probably a way of life for you.
 We usually go on these sites because our friends and family members are on them – and we think nothing more of it.
-But that’s the difference between us and researchers (psychologists fall into this group as well).
+But that’s the difference between us and researchers.

 There are researchers who like to dig into human behavior and their interaction with technology and social media.
 Some of the outcomes of the research tells us what we already know, while others have weird findings that wil definitely raise an eyebrow or two.
 But trust us, none of these researchers are aiming for the Ig Nobel prize.

 Let’s take a look at what science is saying about you and your social networks.

 What Social Media Platforms Reveal About Your Personality

 From staying updated on current events to catching up with friends, social media platforms have become integral to...
 Read more

 If you haven’t already heard, dwelling in food photography has been deemed a sign of mental illness.
 I’m not really sure about that but they sure look funny.

 Dr Valerie Taylor who published a study about food fetish spoke about this phenomenon in the Canadian Obesity Summit in Vancouver earlier this year saying that it could be a sign of eating or weight disorders.

 To be fair, she also said that not everyone who does it has a problem with food, which is a good thing because the phenomenon is so widespread that some restaurants have started banning photography of their food in their establishments.